Washington County, Maryland: Federal representation

 The county is located within Maryland's 6th congressional district.
-The representative of the district currently is David Trone (D).
+The representative of the district currently is April McClain Delaney (D).

 Like most of Appalachia, German-influenced and Unionist Western Maryland, Washington County is solidly Republican.
 The last Democrat to carry Washington County at a Presidential level was Lyndon Johnson during his 1964 landslide win over Barry Goldwater, although between 1888 and 1940 the county was a consistent bellwether for all Presidential elections.